Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-target/target-api-reference.md

 ```
 * _prefetchObjectArray_ is an Array of `ACPTargetPrefetchObject` objects for various mbox locations.
 * _parameters_ is the configured `ACPTargetParameters` for the prefetch request.
-* A Promise object is returned which is resolved with true value or rejected with the error reason.
+* A Promise object is returned and is resolved with true value or is rejected with the reason for the error.

 #### Examples